jestjs/jest/docs/UsingMatchers.md

 next: asynchronous
 ---

 Jest uses "matchers" to let you test values in different ways.
-There too many different matchers to memorize them all, so this document will only try to introduce the most useful ones.
+There are too many different matchers to memorize them all, so this document will only try to introduce the most useful ones.

 ### Common Matchers